plone/Products.CMFEditions/doc/old-changelog.rst

 - Ported tests to plone.app.testing
   [tomgross]

 - Removed old FAQ testing code.
-Should go in a seperate product, if needed.
+Should go in a separate product, if needed.
   [tomgross]

 - Frosted cleanups